Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: Abstract

 \section{Abstract}

-The progress of neutrino astronomy makes the precise measurement of the flavor ratio of high energy astronomical neutrinos (HANs) possible in the near future.
-Then matter effects and new physics effects on the flavor transition of HANs could be tested by the next-generation neutrino telescopes.
-In this paper we study matter effects in gas around the sources of HANs.
-The matter effects are dependent on both the decoherence schemes and the sources of neutrinos.
-We examine the predictions on the flavor ratio at Earth for typical sources with five decoherence schemes.
-For the adiabatic schemes, the matter effect is notable and may be identified in the special range of the electron density, irrespective of the production sources of HANs.
-Hence, the precise measurement of the flavor ratio would provide constrains on the propagation schemes and the matter parameter.
+Precise measurements of the flavor ratio of high energy astronomical neutrinos (HANs) would be promising in the following decades.
+Then matter effects and new physics effects on the flavor transition of HANs could be tested.
+In this paper, we examine matter effects on the flavor composition of HANs.
+The effects are dependent on propagation schemes and sources of neutrinos.
+We consider propagations in environments with adiabatically varying and constant electron density.
+In the adiabatic case, the matter influence on the flavor composition of HANs at Earth is noticeable at the electron density 10$^{10}$ cm$^{-3}$ in the cases of muon damping and neutron decaying sources.
+In contrast, in the constant density case, the matter effect can be neglected even at the density 10$^{18}$ cm$^{-3}$.
+Thus, observations from next-generation neutrino telescopes may set stringent constraints on the adiabatic propagation scheme.